lander2k2/aws-infra-controller/README.md

 # aws-infra-controller

-The aws-infra-controller manages the AWS infrastructure for your Kubernetes cluster for you.
+The aws-infra-controller manages the AWS infrastructure of your Kubernetes cluster for you.

 ## Status

-This project is pre-alpha.
-The instructions below will spin up a single-node Kubernetes cluster in AWS but no useful infra management functionality has been developed yet.
+This project is a proof-of-concept work in progress.
+The instructions below will spin up a single-node Kubernetes cluster in AWS but more useful infra management functionality is still in development.

 ## Prerequisites